What used cars tell us about the risk of too much inflation hitting the economy

 The Fed ultimately came away with a new framework that lets the labor force run hotter for longer.
 The central bank will tolerate some temporary inflation over 2 percent.
 And it won’t raise interest rates until there’s been major progress in the labor market.

 But there are still plenty of questions about how that model will be put into practice.
-In the months and years to come, Fed leaders will have to clearly and openly distinguish between temporary pops in prices, and more persistent inflationary trends.
+In the months and years to come, Fed leaders will have to clearly and openly distinguish between temporary pops in prices and more persistent inflationary trends.

 “The real challenge for Powell is communication,” Amarnath, of Employ America, said.
 “It’s about to get really messy.
 It’s already getting messy right now.”